Non-sporting

 The Lhasa Apso can become nippy if teased excessively or mishandled, so they are better for families with older children.
 They can also get along with other pets like cats if they are well socialised from a young age.

-Lhasa Apsos also live exceptionally long for dogs, so prospective owners should know that they will need to be ready to commit to having a dog for a good few years!
+Lhasa Apsos also live exceptionally long for dogs, so prospective owners should know that they will need to be ready to commit to having a dog for a good number of years!

 While the breed does not need much exercise, they do need regular grooming.
 The Lhasa Apsos thick and long coat will need to be maintained through daily brushing and combing.